Zen Meditation and Buddhist Practice

 Visiting the temple

 You are very welcome to come along and learn to meditate, and find out about Buddhist practice.
-We hold regular introductory events, which include detailed instruction and guidance on how to meditate.
+Please contact us to arrange an introduction to our practice, which includes detailed instruction and guidance on how to meditate.

 There are no fees for taking part in any activities which the temple offers.
 We invite donations to help continue the work of the temple, and any support you are able to offer is greatly appreciated.

 Please contact us if you would like to find out more about the temple or arrange a visit.